KartikChugh/Scavengers/README.md

 ## A 2D Roguelike Experience

-Complete with procedural tile-based levels, turn-based movement, hunger mechanics, and event-driven audio!
+Complete with procedural tile-based levels, turn-based movement, hunger mechanics, and old-school graphics and audio.

 ### Every day is a struggle to survive.